mathworks-ref-arch/matlab-aws-s3/Documentation/BasicUsage.md

 # Basic Usage

 ## Initializing a client
-The first step is to create a client to connect to S3™.
+The first step is to create a client to connect to Amazon S3™.
 ```
 s3 = aws.s3.Client();
 ```